bridge information

 World Guide #14-29-01

-Crossing the West Fork of White River and constructed with a Howe truss, this 259 foot long double span structure was built by Josiah Durfee in 1871 and it was bypassed in 1971.
-Closed to traffic, the Potter's Ford bridge was restored in 1999 to include a beautiful park at the north portal.
+Crossing the West Fork of White River and constructed with a Howe truss, this 259-foot, double-span structure was built by Josiah Durfee in 1871.
+The Potter's Ford bridge was bypassed in 1971 and is now closed to traffic, but was restored in 1999 to include a beautiful park at the north portal.

-Established in 1823 and named in honor of Alexander Hamilton, one of the original signers of the Declaration of Independence, this county is located in Central Indiana where Noblesville is the County Seat.
+Hamilton County was established in 1823 and named in honor of Alexander Hamilton, one of the original signers of the Declaration of Independence.
+It is located in Central Indiana where Noblesville is the County Seat.

 Hamilton County originally had six (6) covered bridges.
 Today it has two (2) remaining.